-I can’t decide whether to wait till the laces rot off completely, or if I should pre emptively relace the handles with some sort of fluorescent leather laces.
-First world problem, I know.
+I can’t decide whether to wait till the laces rot off completely, or if I should pre-emptively re-lace the handles with some sort of fluorescent leather laces.

-This bag came to be when I woke up one day and realized that the Louis Vuitton multicolor monogram Murakami bags were so ubiquitous, even my cleaning lady had one.
-I felt the need to make a socio-economic/political/cultural statement on high end fashion and people’s desire to attain it and "belong."
-I believe all cultural revolutions start with spray paint and stencils.
+This bag came to be when I woke up one day and realized that the Louis Vuitton multicolor monogram Murakami bags were totally ubiquitous.
+My cleaning lady brought me one she'd bought at a thrift store!
+I eventually felt like making an eco-cultural statement on high end fashion and people’s desire to attain it and "belong."
+(Yep.
+I'm guilty.)
+But I truly believe that all cultural revolutions start with spray paint and stencils.

 Before you ask, yes it is real.

-It instantly became GROSS and dirty, so I left it outside to get even more filthy and hung glow sticks and kid’s toys and scarves all over it, then let the neighbor kid scribble on it with his tag.
-Fitting, right?
-Dirt is the best.
-(I drew the heart on the bottom.)
+It of course instantly became GROSS and dirty, so I left it outside to get even more filthy and hung glow sticks and kid’s toys and scarves all over it, then let the neighbor kid scribble on it with his tag.
+(Dirt is the best.)
+I drew the heart on the bottom myself.